smartface/contxjs/README.md

 ```

-Different from CSS, The Nested Selectors inherit properties from parents and override them if they contain same properties.
+Different from CSS, nested selectors inherit properties from parents and override them if they contain same properties.

 #### "&" Parent Selector

-Parent Selector is an useful tool.
+Parent selector is a useful tool.
 For instance you want to use naming conventions like BEM(Block, Element, Modifier) then parent selector helps you to create well documented selectors.
 For example:

 I have a component that name is header and it contains other components that are named **navbar**, **yearLabel** and **arrow**.
 In the BEM convention, **header** component is our block and these nested components are its elements.
-Then we can create style-object as below.
+Then we can create style object as below.

 ```js
 const styleObject = {